jMonkeyEngine/examplegame-skulls-doc/powers.md

 - Behaves with same AI as other Skulls.
 - Affected by same powers as other Skulls.
-- Terminates other Skulls it comes in contact with, except other Mutated Skulls.
+- Terminates other Skulls it comes in contact with, except other Ghost Skulls.
 - Self-terminates after destroying 5 Skulls.